xyzianz/plasmium/README.md

 * a taskbar plasmoid integration, which only paints the plasma 5.9 audio icons on chrome windows which actually plays sound
 * a working krunner plugin to switch between tabs in the browser
 * extend the rofi plugin to also complete based on browser bookmarks, the history API
-* Build a second rofi plugin which switches tabs in browser, just like the krunner plugin is supposed to do
+* --Build a second rofi plugin which switches tabs in browser, just like the krunner plugin is supposed to do-- (Done!)
 * bind the XInput media keys to playing media objects in the browser, such as youtube, spotify or google play music.
 * ????
 * Profit!